jkachmar/pauvre/README.md

 # pauvre

-A small playground for trying to minimize container sizes for practical Haskell projects.
-A Servant API using Persistant as the driver for a Postgres database was arbitrarily chosen as a sufficiently complex project to test.
+An example Servant application using Persistant as the database driver and Postgres as the backend data store.

+For maximum portability, the project can be built into a minimal Docker image (~30 MB at the time of writing) using the steps below.

 ## Development